impostorsguides/impostorsguides.github.io/rbenv/part-2/2-f-content.md

   <img src="/assets/images/screenshot-13mar2023-831am.png" width="100%" style="border: 1px solid black; padding: 0.5em">
 </p>

+TODO- replace this link from gitter.im.

-I Google this error ("Missing end to balance this function definition"), and one of the first results is [this link](https://archive.ph/R1eVq), which contains an IRC discussion of someone experiencing the same error.
+I Google this error ("Missing end to balance this function definition"), and one of the first results is [this link](https://archive.ph/R1eVq){:target="_blank" rel="noopener"}, which contains an IRC discussion of someone experiencing the same error.
 At one point, a participant in the discussion says "You're not using `eval` to load it, are you?", which catches my eye.
 Am I not supposed to be loading the code with "eval"?

-I Google "using eval to load code fish", and one of the first results that comes up is [a discussion in the "fish-shell" Github repo](https://github.com/fish-shell/fish-shell/issues/3993).
+I Google "using eval to load code fish", and one of the first results that comes up is [a discussion in the "fish-shell" Github repo](https://github.com/fish-shell/fish-shell/issues/3993){:target="_blank" rel="noopener"}.
 I see several people recommending that a piece of text be piped into "source" instead.
 It appears that the fish shell prefers piping over the use of "eval".

 I re-write the function again: